ImgBotApp/InternetNL/detail/conn/dnssec/validation/verdict/good_en.md

-DNSSEC signatures are being validated.
+DNSSEC signatures are being validated for you.